jjj357/reacttest/README.md

-When run "npm start", if you get error message: "error:0308010C:digital envelope routines::unsupported", the solution is: run this command in the command line: set NODE_OPTIONS=--openssl-legacy-provider
+When run "npm start", if you get error message: "error:0308010C:digital envelope routines::unsupported", the solution is: run this command in the command line:

+set NODE_OPTIONS=--openssl-legacy-provider

-Then run "npm start" again.
+, then run "npm start" again.
 It will work!

 To see the react app working, run npm run dev and open http://localhost:3006/ in your web browser.